• Skip to primary navigation

 Before we delve into the steps, let’s gather all the materials you’ll need for this project:

 Follow the steps in the free video tutorial below.
-There is also a textual and photo tutorial that will walk you through the basic steps, below this video.
+There is also a written tutorial tutorial with photos below.

 Step 1: Placemat from the Dollar General Store